 Ketones are acids which can quickly make you feel very unwell.
 They may make you vomit or you may become breathless.
 If ketones persist you may develop Diabetic Ketoacidosis (DKA).
 DKA may cause you to become extremely unwell and you may require urgent hospital treatment.
 Ketones may still be produced when you are ill even if blood glucose levels are low.

-The Freestyle Optimum Neo-meter tests for blood Ketones.
-The advantage of measuring Ketones in the blood is that an increased level can be detected earlier than in the urine, and trends can be followed over several hours.
+The advantage of measuring Ketones in the blood is that an increased level can be detected earlier than in the urine, and rends can be followed over several hours.

-Below 0.6 mmol/l – levels below 0.6 mmol/l are in the normal range.
-Follow your healthcare professional’s advice before you make any changes to your child’s diabetes medication programme.
+Below 0.6mmol/l – levels below 0.6mmol/l are in the normal range.
+Follow your healthcare professional’s advice before you make any changes to your diabetes medication programme.

-Between 0.6 and 1.5 mmol/l – when the blood ketone level is between 0.6mmol and 1.5 mmol/l and the blood glucose level is higher than 14 mmol/l this may indicate the development of a problem that may require medical assistance.
+Between 0.6 and 1.5mmol/l – when your blood ketone level is between 0.6mmol/l and 1.5mmol/l and your blood glucose level is higher than 14mmol/l this may indicate the development of a problem that may require medical assistance.
 Follow your healthcare professional’s instructions.

-Above 1.5 mmol/l – when blood ketone level is higher than 1.5 mmol/l and blood glucose level is higher than 14 mmol/l, your child may be at risk of developing diabetic ketoacidosis (DKA).
+Above 1.5mmol/l – when your blood ketone level is higher than 1.5mmol/l and your blood glucose level is higher than 14mmol/l, you may be at risk of developing diabetic ketoacidosis (DKA).
 Contact your healthcare professional immediately for advice.